Finding the Best Assisted Living Program

 Questions to Ask About Each Assisted Living Center

-When you are considering a certain assisted living center is the best place for you or a loved one there are several considerations and questions to ask.
+When you are considering whether a certain assisted living center is the best place for you or a loved one there are several considerations and questions to ask.
 For example, during your virtual tour/visit take note of cleanliness and personal interaction.
 Following are several questions you might want to ask at each assisted living center you consider:

 - How many residents currently live in the community?